thatsus/vue-resource-mocker/README.md

 # Troubleshooting

 If the response does not have a status given, the status will be 0.
 This will be an error state.

-# TODO

-This library should probably process requests after a short timeout in order to mimick asyncronous connections to a real server.